- Facilities Management

 Our summer electrical usage peaked at just over 7.5 Megawatts.

 A significant portion of this off-peak usage comes from equipment that is not turned off!
 Lights, computer monitors, computers, printers, copy machines, etc... should all be turned off during the evening to extend their operating life, save energy, and save on pollution the resulting to our environment.
-To learn how to automatically shut off your monitor and hard drive, take a look at the Green Computing Guide.

-WATER: The west campus receives its domestic water supply from the City of Auburn Hills via three meters.
+Water: The west campus receives its domestic water supply from the City of Auburn Hills via three meters.
 Our campus water piping connects all three supply mains together, forming redundant paths of delivery.
 The east campus receives its water from the City of Rochester Hills.

-INDIVIDUALLY METERED BUILDINGS: Numerous smaller buildings on the east and west campuses are individually metered for gas, electricity, and water directly from the Consumers Power, Detroit Edison, and Rochester Hills.
+Individually metered buildings: Numerous smaller buildings on the east and west campuses are individually metered for gas, electricity, and water directly from the Consumers Power, Detroit Edison, and Rochester Hills.
 The cost of these individually metered locations is approximately 1% of our annual utility purchases.
 Several of the east campus auxiliary units purchase their own gas and power.

 Oakland University Facilities Management purchases utilities from Detroit Edison, Consumers Energy, Auburn Hills, Rochester Hills, and other various suppliers.
 All but a few campus buildings are submetered so that utility usage is know building by building.
 Where a department occupies only a portion of a building, an estimate is made on percentage of square footage basis.